ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/CancelFollowObject.rst

 CancelFollowObject
 ==================

-Used to cancel the goals given to the following action server.
+Used to cancel the goals given to the follow object action server.
 The server address can be remapped using the ``server_name`` input port.

 Input Ports
 -----------